-The primary purpose of the Facilities Inventory and Utilization Study is to provide higher education administrators within the University of North Carolina System with a detailed statistical profile of the facilities of their own campuses and of the other universities in the system as a tool for space management and planning.
+The primary purpose of the Facilities Inventory and Utilization Study is to provide higher education administrators within the UNC System with a detailed statistical profile of the facilities of their own campuses and of the other universities in the System as a tool for space management and planning.
 It is published annually by the division of Finance and Administration.